Does Donald Trump Still Want Julian Assange Dead?

 Trump may not want Julian Assange dead anymore, at least not now, when the WikiLeaks founder is busy in exposing his political rivals.
 However, if Assange starts offending Trump, things may change again.

-[Featured image by Carl Court/Getty Images]
+[Featured Image by Carl Court/Getty Images]